Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 This therapeutic process fosters a therapeutic alliance, which is a professional relationship aimed at addressing the personal, social, or psychological goals faced by the client.

-Online therapy, also known as virtual therapy or teletherapy, involves receiving this therapeutic support through online platforms, such as phone, text, or video calls.
+Online therapy, also known as teletherapy or virtual counselling, involves receiving this therapeutic support through online platforms, such as phone or video calls.

 Unlike traditional counselling, where you must travel to the physical office, online therapy meets you where you are.
 It allows you to connect from the comfort of your own space, whether it's in your living room or office space, as long as you have internet access.